Gordon Banks: Leicester City

 Banks started the 1964–65 season on wages of £40 a week, and the club only agreed to pay £60 a week in December.
 These miserly wages made it difficult for the club to spend the £80,000 it received from the sale of Frank McLintock – he had put in a transfer request over dissatisfaction with his pay and quality replacements were reluctant to join a club that paid full internationals like Banks and McLintock no more than the base rate that rival clubs paid to average players.
 Leicester finished 18th in the league and were knocked out of the FA Cup by Liverpool at Anfield in the sixth round.
 In the League Cup, City struggled to get past Peterborough United (in a replay), Grimsby Town and Crystal Palace (in a replay), before they recorded an 8–1 victory over Coventry City at Highfield Road.
 After easing past Plymouth Argyle in the semi-finals, Banks found himself playing in another League Cup final.
-However Chelsea won the final after successfully defending their 3–2 win at Stamford Bridge with a goalless draw at Filbert Street.
+However, Chelsea won the final after successfully defending their 3–2 win at Stamford Bridge with a goalless draw at Filbert Street.

 Banks missed the first nine games of the 1965–66 season after breaking his wrist when diving at the feet of Northampton Town's Joe Kiernan in a pre-season friendly.
-Leicester finished the season in seventh spot, and exited both cup competitions at the hands of Manchester City.
+Leicester finished the season in seventh spot and exited both cup competitions at the hands of Manchester City.

-Despite being a World Cup winner in the previous summer, Banks was dropped towards the end of the 1966–67 season in favour of highly promising teenage reserve Peter Shilton.
+Despite being a World Cup winner in the summer of 1966, Banks was dropped towards the end of the 1966–67 season in favour of highly promising teenage reserve Peter Shilton.
 Manager Matt Gillies was blunt, telling Banks "we [Gillies and the club's directors] think your best days are behind you, and you should move on".
-Teammate Richie Norman told Banks that Gillies was pressured into the decision, Shilton having told the board he would leave the club unless he was given first team football.
+Teammate Richie Norman told Banks that Gillies was pressured into the decision, Shilton having told the board he would leave the club unless he was given first-team football.
 Banks was transfer listed at £50,000, the same price the club received for Derek Dougan in March 1967.
 However, many of the big clubs were unwilling to spend such a sum on a goalkeeper.
 Liverpool manager Bill Shankly showed strong interest, but could not convince the club's board of directors to agree to such a large fee for a goalkeeper.
 West Ham United manager Ron Greenwood was prepared to match the fee, but instead signed Kilmarnock's Bobby Ferguson for £65,000 because he had already agreed terms with Kilmarnock and did not want to go back on his word.
 Terms were instead agreed with Stoke City, a mid-table First Division side.